Local resources for governments during the COVID-19 outbreak

 CRF funding may be used to reimburse local governments in response to the COVID-19 public health emergency during the period of March 1, 2020 thru Oct.
 31, 2020.
 Reimbursements may include expenditures incurred to allow the local government to respond directly to the emergency, such as by addressing medical or public health needs, as well as expenditures in response to second-order effects of the emergency, such as economic support to those suffering from employment or business interruptions due to COVID-19-related business closures.

 Funds will be provided to cities and counties with populations under 500,000 that were ineligible to receive direct funding under the CARES Act.
 Cities and counties below 500,000-population will receive a per capita distribution.
 Counties will receive a minimum distribution of $300,000 and $30,000 for cities and towns.
 The specific distribution allocations were determined by the Office of Financial Management (OFM).
 For a complete list of recipients and eligibility criteria please visit the state’s Coronavirus Relief Fund page.

 Community Development Block Grant – Coronavirus Funds (CDBG-CV)

-The federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has allocated supplemental Community Development Block Grant Coronavirus (CDBG-CV) funds through the US Department of Housing and Urban Development (HUD) to the state Community Development Block Grant (CDBG) program at Commerce.
-The CDBG-CV funding will be provided to Commerce in up to three separate funding rounds.
-For additional information on the separate funding rounds please visit the state’s CDBG-CV Funds page
+The federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has allocated supplemental Community Development Block Grant – Coronavirus (CDBG-CV) funds through the US Department of Housing and Urban Development (HUD) to Commerce.
+CDBG-CV1 and CDBG-CV2 Grants have been allocated to all city and county governments across the state.
+For additional information, please visit the state’s CDBG-CV Funds page.